 “Where can I anchor?” is a question recreational boaters sometimes find themselves asking in Ontario’s Great Lakes waters.
 My concern on this site is strictly with wilderness cruising, but even there, situations arise where uninformed boaters can find themselves wondering if they have the right to anchor.
 And part of that right is how long you are permitted to anchor in a given spot.

 To begin, the right to anchor is fairly broad.
 Navigation rights are protected under Canada’s Constitution Act of 1867, which assigns them to Parliament, and they are controlled by the federal government principally through the Canada Shipping Act.
 All navigable waters consequently are under the federal domain.
 As anchoring is considered under common law to be an inherent part of navigation, the right to anchor a vessel is also considered to be unassailable, except for certain restrictions.
 For example, you can’t interfere with navigation by anchoring in a shipping lane or small craft channel, and when in a harbour you’re subject to the directions of the harbour master.
 Unless specific exceptions have been made under the Canada Shipping Act, a boater’s right to anchor in navigable waters technically cannot be controlled or denied by a lesser authority.
 As I note over in Public and Private Lands, cottagers cannot bar you from anchoring in front of their property, because they don’t own the bottom.
-The nav rights in the Canada Shipping Act prevail—unless you’re abusing that right with unauthorized occupancy, as determined by Ontario’s Ministry of Natural Resources and Forests (MNRF).
+The nav rights in the Canada Shipping Act prevail—unless you’re abusing that right with unauthorized occupancy, as determined by Ontario’s Ministry of Northern Development, Mines, Natural Resources, and Forestry (MNRF).